sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * Extensive support for arithmetic with a range of different models of p-adic arithmetic.

 == Plotting ==
- * SAGE provides 2d plotting functionality similar to Mathematica's.
+ * SAGE provides very complete 2d plotting functionality similar to Mathematica's.
  * SAGE provides limited 3d plotting via an included ray tracer.

 == Polytopes ==